A quick peek at Snowflake’s IPO filing – TechCrunch

 Snowflake filed to go public today joining a bushel of companies making their S-1 documents public today.
-TechCrunch has a longer digest of all the IPO filings coming soon, but we could not wait to get into the Snowflake numbers given the huge anticipation that the company has generated in recent quarters.
+TechCrunch has a longer digest of all the IPO filings coming soon, but we could not wait to get into the Snowflake numbers, given the huge anticipation that the company has generated in recent quarters.

 Why?
 Because the cloud data warehouse company has been on a fundraising tear in recent years, including a $450 million Series F in late 2018 and a $479 million Series G in February of this year.
 The latter round valued the mega-unicorn at around $12.5 billion.
 More on this later.